-Professional Development Grants - Grants Program Guidelines 2012
+Professional Development Grants - Program Guidelines Fall/Winter 2013

-The Rising Tide Center is pleased to offer a third round of grant awards with funds available to support a variety of research and professional development activities.
+The Rising Tide Center is pleased to offer a fourth round of grant awards with funds available to support a variety of research and professional development activities.
 Funds will be available to faculty in STEM-SBS fields, and to others who directly promote ADVANCE related efforts.

 - visiting scholars;

 - travel to plan and conduct collaborative research;

 - travel to UMaine from other UMS campuses;

 - equipment and summer salary to collect preliminary data to support future research;

 - administrative internships;